9-year-old with cancer wants cards for his last Christmas

 Fighting a long battle

-Jacob was diagnosed with high-risk Neuroblastoma when he was 5 years old.
+Jacob was diagnosed with high-risk neuroblastoma when he was 5.
 According to the American Cancer Society, only half of children diagnosed with the disease reach the five-year survival mark.

-Jacob was admitted to the Barbara Bush Children's Hospital on October 11, where doctors discovered that the Neuroblastoma had spread to his head and was incurable, according to a GoFundMe page set up by his mother.
+After Jacob was admitted to the Barbara Bush Children's Hospital on October 11, doctors discovered that the neuroblastoma had spread to his head and was incurable, according to a GoFundMe page set up by his mother.

 "People have called him an old soul and I believe it because he has taught us so much about life and about people," said Guay.
-"He's accomplished everything that he needed to do by 9 years old and a lot of people don't accomplish that ever."
+"He's accomplished everything that he needed to do by 9 years old, and a lot of people don't accomplish that, ever."

 An early Christmas

-Artinyan said the family decided to "fast forward" Christmas to give Jacob one last celebration.
+Artinyan said the family decided to "fast-forward" Christmas to give Jacob one last celebration.

 And for him, that means a lot of snow, a decked-out tree, and of course, a real-life Santa Claus.